GDD-Nantes/FedShop/README.md

 ## FedShop Data Generator

-The Fedshop Data Generator is defined as three  [WatDiv](https://dsg.uwaterloo.ca/watdiv/) template models in [experiments/bsbm/model](experiments/bsbm/model/).
-These models follows the [BSBM](http://wbsg.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/) specification as close as possible.
-Using WatDiv models allows to change the schema easily through the configuration file [`experiments/bsbm/config.yaml`](experiments/bsbm/config.yaml)
+The FedShop Data Generator is defined as three  [WatDiv](https://dsg.uwaterloo.ca/watdiv/) template models in [experiments/bsbm/model](experiments/bsbm/model/).
+These models follow the [BSBM](http://wbsg.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/) specification as closely as possible.
+Using WatDiv models allows to changing the schema easily through the configuration file [`experiments/bsbm/config.yaml`](experiments/bsbm/config.yaml).

 Most of the parameters of FedShop are set in [`experiments/bsbm/config.yaml`](experiments/bsbm/config.yaml).
 It includes the number of products to generate, the number of vendors and rating sites.

 Basic statistics about the default configuration of FedShop are available in the [jupyter notebook](Realistic_Synthetic_Federated.ipynb)

-## Generate datasets and queries
+## Generate Datasets and Queries

-Once `config.yaml` properly set, you can launch the generation of the FedShop benchmark with:
+Once `config.yaml` properly set, you can launch the generation of the FedShop benchmark with the following command:

 ```bash
 python rsfb/benchmark.py generate experiments/bsbm/config.yaml  [OPTIONS]